 This article may contain compensated links.
 See our full disclosure here

-The best thing about travelling for me is experiencing new and different cultures.
+The thing I enjoy most about travelling is experiencing new and different cultures.
 My favourite way to do this is through the local food culture.

 Restaurants and cafes give you the opportunity to try the local cuisine but visiting the food and produce markets help you discover the beating pulse of a place.